BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 3. This will open up the Annotation Service landing page.
 ![Figure 9](./images/Picture9a.png "Figure 9")

-*Note:* An annotation recipe chosen based on the user’s choice of microorganism: Bacteria/Archaea, Viruses, or Bacteriophages.
-A selection *must* be made, or the annotation job may fail.
+*Note:* The annotation recipe is chosen based on the user’s choice of microorganism: Bacteria/Archaea, Viruses, or Bacteriophages.
+A selection for microorganism *must* be made, or the annotation job may fail.

 ## Selecting a contig file for annotation